 The Polson Institute for Global Development sponsors a Visiting Faculty Program which, since 2017, expands the diversity and richness of academic collaborations and curriculum for students and faculty in the Department of Development Sociology.

-During the period of the residency, visiting faculty are expected to teach one graduate seminar, hold weekly office hours, and meet with graduate students.
+We host visitors in the spring semester.
+Visiting faculty are expected to teach one graduate seminar, hold weekly office hours, and meet with graduate students.
 Standard appointments of 6 to 7 weeks will typically involve 3 hours of classroom teaching and 2 office hours per week.
-Visiting faculty are welcome to participate in other department activities, such as department seminars, and to generate or advance joint projects with faculty and students at their discretion.
+Visiting faculty are welcome to participate in other department activities, such as department seminars, and to generate or advance joint projects with faculty and students.

 For standard 6 to 7 week appointments, the Polson Institute will provide an honorarium of $15,000 and will pay for travel as well as $3,500 toward room and board.

 Proposals for visiting faculty are accepted on a rolling basis, but must be submitted at least 12 months prior to the spring semester of residence in order to be considered for that year (announcement of the review dates are made annually by the Polson Institute).
 Application materials should be sent in a single PDF to email@example.com.

 Applications will be evaluated for their potential to fill a curricular gap in the department and their appeal to graduate students.
 Courses and visiting faculty that bridge concentrations and introduce new perspectives are particularly encouraged.